-Ecological objective Important flow regime characteristics 13 EF7: Increase the contribution of flows into the Murray-Darling from End of system flows from the Namoi to the Barwon River that provide movement and dispersal opportunities between catchments (see EF3) will also contribute to important EWRs in the Barwon-Darling LTWP/WRPA. tributaries That is, into the Barwon-Darling from the Namoi catchment.
-Overbank flows (OB1-4) that reach the end of system will also provide important transfer of nutrients and carbon from floodplains in the Namoi to the Barwon River.
+Ecological objective Important flow regime characteristics End of system flows from the Namoi to the Barwon River that provide movement and dispersal opportunities between catchments (see EF3) will also contribute to important EWRs in the Barwon-Darling LTWP/WRPA. tributaries That is, into the Barwon-Darling from the Namoi catchment.
+Large freshes (LF3) and overbank flows (OB1-4) that reach the end of system will also provide important transfer of nutrients and carbon from floodplains in the Namoi to the Barwon River.